 Yes, SSMT offers ongoing placement assistance.
 We have relationships with many employers, who look to SSMT for their staffing needs.

 What makes a great massage therapy school is the same thing that makes a great massage therapist.
 The secret is simple: we pay attention.
 Our faculty collectively has more than 500 years experience practicing massage therapy, and we have identified the skills and knowledge that distinguish the most successful bodyworkers.

 We operate a single program at a single location and provide the personal attention needed to succeed.
 We love our work, both as bodyworkers and educators and our students tell us it shows.

-The school periodically holds open houses and other discovery events which are great opportunities to hear the answers to all the questions other people have as well as visit with staff, graduates, and current students.
+The school periodically holds open houses and other discovery events which are great opportunities to hear the answers to all the questions other people have and visit with staff, graduates, and students.

 Call 941-957-0577 to schedule a tour.